Dekr0/RPC.nvim/README.md

-# (richpresence.nvim) - Discord Rich Presence Integration for Neovim
+# (richpresence.nvim) - Discord Rich Presence Integration for Neovim (WIP)

+- WARNING: This plugin is still under development and unstable.

 - This plugin only available on UNIX based platform because it uses Discord's GameSDK to interact with the Discord process running in a user machine.
 The